kenoldavid/kenoldavid.com/README.md

 Back End
 --------
+- OctoberCMS
-I haven't decided what to use on the back end, yet.
+I haven't decided what else to use on the back end, yet.

 Deployment
 --------